 Become a sweater surgery expert

 If you’re not up for knitting anything new, how about altering some of your old sweaters?
-Bluprint’s Sweater Surgery class with Carol Feller is a great way to learn how to fix a sweater that’s too long, too short, too wide, or too narrow.
+Craftsy’s Sweater Surgery class with Carol Feller is a great way to learn how to fix a sweater that’s too long, too short, too wide, or too narrow.
 It’s upcycling at its best!